AlaaAbusafia/HTML-Sass-SinglePage/README.md

-# koda-exam
+# single page
-static single page that reproduces the design as a mobile ready page.
+A psd design has been reproduced into static single page using reactjs